 It remains the sole responsibility of any selected incoming participant preparing for a visit to the UK to 1) determine their individual visa requirements and 2) to secure any necessary visa.

 Please refer to the following web link for full advice: https://www.gov.uk/check-uk-visa/y .

-To supplement the Erasmus+ contractual paperwork and for any eventual purposes of a visa, the mobile teaching staff member can request for the relevant academic department at Queen Mary to provide a letter of invitation including:
+To supplement the Erasmus+ contractual paperwork and for any eventual purposes of a visa, an invited mobile staff member can request for the relevant department at Queen Mary to provide a letter of invitation including:

-This letter may be used for a visa application (if applicable), along with 1) the Erasmus+ Grant Agreement confirming what financial support will be provided by the sending institution, and 2) a letter that non-EU participants are urged to request from their home/sending institution that a) confirms the anticipated visit and b) serves as proof of employment in the home country.
+This letter may be used for a visa application (if applicable), along with a letter that non-EU participants are urged to request from their home/sending institution that a) confirms the anticipated visit and b) serves as proof and duration of employment in the home country.